Ank13/ops_hospital_mapper/README.md

     $ rake db:create && rake db:migrate
 ```

 4. Load CSV files into your local database.
 (This will take several minutes to run).
-After you should have 3337 hospitals and over 163,000 hospital_procedures:
+When it's done, you should have 3,337 hospitals and over 163,000 hospital_procedures:
 ```
     $ rake import:all
 ```